 We have to mention the bugs

 For my family – Little St Simons was near perfect.
-The only issue was mosquitoes and horse flies, so I do have to mention them.
+The only issues were mosquitoes and horse flies, so I do have to mention them.
 They are plenty, especially during the months that young kids are allowed on the island.

-LSSI’s location of the Altamaha River puts them within range of tens of thousands of acres of mosquito breeding habitat, but because they are a wildlife preservation they do not spray.
+LSSI’s location of the Altamaha River puts them within range of tens of thousands of acres of mosquito breeding habitat, but because LSSI is a wildlife preservation they do not spray.
 Sprays don’t just kill mosquitoes; they also kill bees and butterflies, moths and dragonflies, fireflies, shrimp, crabs and other beneficial creatures.

 They are using larvicides, mosquito traps, Therma cells, bat houses and several other methods that don’t impact other creatures.
 If you want to know more about their efforts, please ask one of the naturalists – it’s really really interesting.

 For us, the bugs were a pain in the neck (and the leg, and the elbow, and the big toe) that was worth it.
 For some, it may be something you can’t get past.
 You have to love nature more than you hate fighting the bugs.
 Period.
 I just can’t sugarcoat it.
 But I will reiterate that our family is returning to the island next year with Grandpop and Grandma, bugs and all.